Jessica Simpson Reveals How She Saved Her Skin During Quarantine

 According to Glamour, RTL is a procedure that works by delivering concentrated wavelengths of natural light into the skin where it's absorbed by the cells and stimulates the production of collagen, elastin, and fibroblasts.

-Jessica previously told InStyle that she doesn’t ever want to get Botox because she likes her facial expressions and doesn’t want to change how she appears.
-The busy businesswoman explained that laying there with a red light on her face puts her into a “meditative” state of mind and she can just play music, listen to a podcast, or get centered as she’s “Benjamin Buttoning” herself.
+Jessica previously told InStyle that she doesn't ever want to get Botox because she likes her facial expressions and doesn't want to change how she appears.
+The busy businesswoman explained that lying there with a red light on her face puts her into a "meditative" state of mind and she can just play music, listen to a podcast, or get centered as she's "Benjamin Buttoning" herself.

 Since penning her bestselling memoir, Open Book, the star has also taken to journaling as a way to feel more grounded.
-Jessica explained that after a busy day of taking care of her family, writing her thoughts on paper helps to clear her mind so she can have a restful night of sleep.
+Jessica explained that after a busy day of taking care of her family, writing her thoughts on paper helps to clear her mind so that she can have a restful night of sleep.

-Jessica’s at-home treatments and stress minimizers definitely appear to be working.
-The mom of three looks half her age in the photos she now proudly posts on her Instagram page.
+Jessica's at-home treatments and stress minimizers definitely appear to be working.
+The mom of three looks much younger than her age in the photos she now proudly posts on her Instagram page.